 “Yeah, I'm fine,” he managed to say, obviously not fine.
 I started to walk away, but something made me stop and ask again what was going on and if I could do anything to help.

 He looked up at me with red-rimmed eyes and said, “My daughter was just killed and raped.”

 I wasn't quite sure what to say.
 I don't know what I expected, but this was not it.
 I put my hand on his shoulder and just stood there for a moment, thinking of my own daughters and quietly grieving with this father who had just lost so much.

 He went on, “I'm trying to stay strong, my other children need me, but I don't know if I can.”

-I managed to say, “I can't imagine, I've got 5 kids of my own and couldn't imagine life without them.
-I'm so sorry for your loss, I wish there was something I could do or say to help.”
+I managed to say, “I can't imagine.
+I've got 5 kids of my own and couldn't imagine life without them.
+I'm so sorry for your loss; I wish there were something I could do or say to help.”